buerki/SubString/README.md

 That is, an n-gram (with constituents either delimited by diamonds (<>) or the unicode character interpunct (middle dot)), followed by a tab and the frequency count, optionally followed by another tab and a document count.
 The listconv.sh script can be used to convert n-gram lists into this format. listconv.sh is able to convert output lists created with the [N-Gram Processor](http://buerki.github.io/ngramprocessor), the [Ngram Statistics Package](http://ngram.sourceforge.net), the [NGramTools](http://homepages.inf.ed.ac.uk/lzhang10/ngram.html) or n-grams lists provided by the [Google Books corpus](http://storage.googleapis.com/books/ngrams/books/datasetsv2.html), although the latter will need previous selection of the relevant data as the same n-grams are listed for many different years.

-To convert an n-gram list, simply supply the names of the files to be converted as arguments:
+To convert an n-gram list, supply the names of the files to be converted as arguments: (open a terminal window if now yet open)

 	listconv.sh FILE+